Your Guide to the Perfect Toddler Car Seat

 - Infant-only car seat: can only be used rear-facing and, well, with infants

-- Convertible car seat: can change from rear-facing to forward-facing, which allows tots to stay safely rear-facing longer
+- Convertible child car seat: can change from rear-facing to forward-facing, which allows toddlers to stay safely rear-facing longer

 - All-in-one car seat: similar to a convertible car seat, but with the added bonus of morphing into a booster seat

-When to Move Your Kiddo to a Toddler Car Seat
+When to Move Your Baby to a Toddler Car Seat

-✔ Has my child outgrown their seat?
+✔ Has my child outgrown their car seat?
 Again, that’s determined by weight and height, not age.

 ✔ Is it lawful?
 Did you know it’s against the law to place a child under the age of 2 in a forward-facing car seat in over a dozen states?
 It’s true.
 To see the laws where you live, consult SafeRides4Kids.